Skip to main content

 • Docker container initialization: A Docker container is launched on the VM, where it pulls the necessary images from the Docker Container Registry.
 This registry serves as a central repository for storing Docker images, making it easy to deploy and update the application.

-Inside the container, MAX Serve is set up alongside the Llama 3 model.
+Inside the container, MAX is set up alongside the Llama 3 model.
 This setup prepares the environment for serving requests but does not yet expose the endpoint to users.

 • Phase 2: Serving the user endpoint: Once the cloud stack is configured and the VM is set up, the deployment enters the second phase, where it starts serving user requests: